JulieMontoya/AdveBuilder/src/README.md

 ### init_game

-This subroutine sets all game state bits and characters to zero, all objects to their initial locations, sets `R%=1` so the player starts off in room 1, displays stock message #0 corresponding to **welcome** and sets the `show_desc` flag to force the room description to be displayed.
+This subroutine sets all game state bits and characters to zero, all objects to their initial locations, sets `R%=1` so the player starts off in room 1, displays stock message #0 corresponding to **WELCOME** and sets the `show_desc` flag to force the room description to be displayed.

 ### select_room